maycap/linuxnotes/README.md

 ###On [shellscript catalog](./shellscript)

-this is script to manage some Middleware
+This is script to manage some Middleware

 * [Mnginx](./shellscript/Mnginx)